Kandy-IO/kandy-distant-vdi/eLux/README.md

 When the VDI Driver is run, log files that are 7 or more days old will be deleted.

 ## 5. Sleep & Disconnect
+CWA (Citrix Workspace App) handles computer sleep and network disconnects somewhat differently on each OS.
+This has some impact on Distant and your Distant sessions.
+It is important that your application can handle these scenarios.
+Please refer to the sub sections for more information.

 ### 5.1 Sleep
-Waking from Sleep
-- Less than 3 minutes:
-    - The viewer will resume and the orchestrator & browser process will resume
-- More than 3 minutes:
+When waking from a short sleep (less than 3 minutes) the CWA will resume and your Distant session will be available.

+When waking from a long sleep (more than 3 minutes) :
-    - The Citrix viewer may exit in which case all distant processes shall terminate
+ - The CWA may exit in which case all Distant session are closed.
-    - The Citrix viewer may exit and restart in which case...
-        - The distant session may restart by itself
+ - The CWA may exit and restart in which case all distant session may be reloaded, or closed.
-        - Or it may not in which case restarting the app will create a new distant session

 ### 5.2 Disconnect
-Orchestrator will keep restarting.
-A prompt will appear asking to reconnect.
+When the network disconnects, the CWA will prompt asking to reconnect.

-If click;
-- Reconnect
-    - Citrix will reopen a connection and resume the existing orchestrator (however the previous browser sessions will not be present anymore and app will need to be restarted).
-- Cancel
-    - Citrix will close the connection.
+When reconnecting, the CWA will resume but the distant session will not be available.

+When not reconnecting, then the CWA and distant session will be closed.

 ### 6. Known Issues / Limitations